Works

 "Though her silicone face prompts the typical distress of the uncanny valley, she is stunningly emotive when she tips her head back in pleasure, her eyes squinting in the orgasmic relief of the heroin whose effects she is modeling."

-ARTnews review of the Plásmata exhibition by Onassis Stegi in Athens, by Shanti Escalante-De Mattei (08-06-2022)Read the review (in English)
+ARTnews review of the Plásmata exhibition by Onassis Stegi in Athens, by Shanti Escalante-De Mattei (8 June 2022)Read the review (in English)

 "This litany of descriptions, the mechanical repetition of that icy voice and that glassy look produce a disturbing vertigo."

-A review by Nicolas Garnier on cultural website Maculture of Happiness in Strasbourg (31-01-2022)Read the review (in French)
+A review by Nicolas Garnier on cultural website Maculture of Happiness in Strasbourg (31 January 2022)Read the translation of the review (in English)Read the review (in French)

 “Happiness subtly explores the malleability of our emotions… empathy rather than the usual moralising.”